-Sometimes the comps can be quite innovative, in part to avoid too much repetition.
+Sometimes the comps can be pretty innovative, in part to avoid too much repetition.
 For example, I’ve gotten gas cards during times when fuel prices were high.
 Those were quite popular when I gifted them later to my family!

-Some comps make great gifts to friends and family, as the careful thought the casino players clubs put into coming up with these great ideas also make them wonderful re-gifting ideas.
+Some comps make great gifts to friends and family, as the careful thought casino players clubs put into coming up with these great ideas also make them wonderful re-gifting ideas.

 Players Clubs Advantage #4: Slots Tournaments